waybyte/logicromsdk/docs/book/api/peri/spi.rst

 Chip Select Control
 -------------------

-MT2503/MT6261/RDA8955
+MT2503, MT6261, RDA8955
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^

 Chip select (CS) line on GSM module doubles as GPIO.
 SPI driver provide option to let SPI controller Control CS line per transaction basis or CS line can be controlled by application using GPIO APIs.

 RDA8910
 ^^^^^^^

-SPI controller on LTE module has dedicated CS line which cannot be used as GPIO, However driver provide API to manually control the CS pin when its not configured to be controlled by SPI controller.
+SPI controller on LTE module has dedicated CS line which cannot be used as GPIO, However driver provide API to manually control the CS pin when its not configuredto be controlled by SPI controller.

 Example Usage
 -------------